oxai/legal-reward-bench/README.md

 ## Preference

-Labels the candidate answers and produces preference pairs.
+TBD: labels the candidate answers and produces preference pairs.

 ## Judge

-The actual model
+TBD: the actual model